google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-Note: I would recommend using this only for audio files or short video clips (< 5MB).
+Note: I would recommend using this only for small media files (< 5MB).

 Because the preloaded resource is going to be consumed by a video element in
 the example, the `as` preload link value is `video`.
 If it were an audio